ovh/terraform-provider-ovh/website/docs/r/cloud_project_kube.html.markdown

 * `version` - (Optional) kubernetes version to use.
    Changing this value recreates the resource.
 Defaults to latest available.

+* `private_network_id` - (Optional) OpenStack private network (or vrack) ID to use.
+   Changing this value recreates the resource.
+Defaults - not use private network.

 ## Attributes Reference

 The following attributes are exported: